Attic love poem

 Attic and boustrophedon

-Attic (ancient Greek), is the dialect of Athens in the 4th and 5th century, here writing in boustrophédon way (alternate change of the line direction, line after line, from left to right then from right to left and so on).
+Attic (ancient Greek), is the dialect of Athens in the 4th and 5th century BC, here writing in boustrophédon way (alternate change of the line direction, line after line, from left to right then from right to left and so on).

-Ancient greek in -500 à -300, is the classical language of Greece.
+Properly speaking, ancient Greek, covers an archaic and a classic period which goes from -800 to -400.
+It is not only the classical language of Greece, and especially of Attica, but also, this against which the demotic has asserted.
 The differences between ancient and modern greek are not so important than the differences between old english and english.

 Despite the roman domination (middle 2eme c), the attic culture will keep on going to enjoy an important prestige.
 The patrician families of Rome raised their children in Greek.
 It is also the first language of Caesar before Latin.
 It is in Greek that he will express himself, at the time of his assassination, and when he crosses the Rubicon.